Lipid bilayers - Part II: Complex mixtures

 • all of its 6 closest neighbors have themselves at least 2 neighbors within 6 Å.

 These criteria may yield some false positives and some false negatives, but are simple enough for this application (beware that different studies may employ different criteria for hexagonality).
-The script hexagonality.py computes this for you, for every frame, and outputs a hexagonality.xvg you can quickly plot with xmgrace.
-Make the script executable, if needed, run it, and appreciate the quantitative view of the degree of phase separation along time:
+The script hexagonality.py computes this for you, for every frame, and outputs a hexagonality.xvg that you can quickly plot with xmgrace.
+Make the script executable, if needed, and run it:

 xmgrace hexagonality.xvg

-You have now prepared, simulated and analyzed a phase-separating binary mixture of DIPC and DBPC lipids.
-Molecular simulations have a limited numerical accuracy, and this can sometimes create temperature imbalances — particularly in phase-separating systems[3].
-As an extra step, it would be wise to also check the temperature of the separated parts and see if there are any imbalances limiting or exacerbating the phase seaparation.
+You have now prepared, simulated and analyzed a phase-separating binary mixture of DLPC and DBPC lipids.
+Molecular simulations have a limited numerical accuracy, and this can sometimes create temperature imbalances — particularly in phase-separating systems[4].
+As an extra step, it would be wise to also check the temperature of the separated parts and see if there are any imbalances limiting or exacerbating the phase separation.

 Adding a new lipid headgroup: lysyl-PG